microsoft/vscode-remote-try-java/README.md

 Follow these steps to open this sample in a container:

-1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set everything up correctly.
+1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to get set up.

 2. If you're not yet in a development container, press <kbd>F1</kbd>, run the **Remote-Container: Open Folder in Container...** command, and select a cloned copy of this repository.